Back to All Blogs

 How Many Cards Can You Have In An MTG Deck?

-In Standard play, your deck must have a minimum of 60 cards.
+In standard play, your deck must have a minimum of 60 cards.
 While there is technically no maximum size (as long as you can shuffle it yourself!), we always recommend sticking to exactly 60.
 Why?
-Because the fewer cards you have, the more likely you you are to draw your best ones!
+Because the fewer cards you have, the more likely you are to draw your best ones!

 Additionally, you can have no more than 4 copies of any specific card, except for Basic Lands (those are unlimited).
 This keeps the game varied and prevents people from just playing 20 copies of the same broken spell.